paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

 (2) the savings association is and continues to be in compliance with the fully phased-in capital standards prescribed under [section 1464(t) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1464/t&num=0&edition=prelim).

-**(b) Differences of magnitude between State and Federal powers** Notwithstanding subsection (a)(1) of this section, if an activity (other than an activity described in [section 1464(c)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1464/c/2/B&num=0&edition=prelim)) is permissible for a Federal savings association, a savings association chartered under State law may engage as principal in that activity in an amount greater than the amount permissible for a Federal savings association if—
+**(b) Differences of magnitude between State and Federal powers** Notwithstanding subsection (a)(1), if an activity (other than an activity described in [section 1464(c)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1464/c/2/B&num=0&edition=prelim)) is permissible for a Federal savings association, a savings association chartered under State law may engage as principal in that activity in an amount greater than the amount permissible for a Federal savings association if—

 (1) the Corporation has not determined that engaging in that amount of the activity poses any significant risk to the Deposit Insurance Fund; and